KEO-cls-eedi/specification/doc/clseedi.md

 ------------ | ---------------------------------------------------------
-gcp          | Represents the grid connection point of a premise. controllable | Represents all controllable devices in the local network.
+gcp          | Represents the grid connection point of a premise. controllable | Represents all controllable devices in the local network. meter        | Represents a specific meter behind the grid connection point of a premise.

 If other values than the ones defined in this table are encountered, the complete set of measurements for this source SHALL be ignored